SilentWave/ObjConvert/README.md

 Convert to:

-- gltf/glb
+- obj to gltf
-- 3d tiles(b3dm) with batch ids
+- gltf to glb

 Obj file limitations: